 A good VPN can provide you with both online privacy and security.

-When using a VPN, your ISP can only see that you’re online and connected to a VPN server.
+When using a VPN, your internet provider can only see that you’re online and connected to a VPN server.
 That’s it.
-Your information is encrypted and secured, which makes it completely unreadable to third parties.
+With a VPN, your data is encrypted and secured, which makes it unreadable to third parties.

 With a VPN, public WiFi hotspots are once again safe to use, thanks to secure encryption that protects your data.
 Using public WiFi without a VPN is risky because hackers can exploit public wireless to steal your identity, credit cards, bank accounts, passwords, etc. A VPN will encrypt and protect this data from third parties and hackers.